niphadkarneha/gatsby-blog-neha/content/blog/FacialRecognitionWithCode/facerecognition.md

 All you need to make sure is that you have a google account to sign in and the tutorial is right [here](https://colab.research.google.com/notebooks/welcome.ipynb).

-Let's get started, In this 2 part tutorial we will first try to detect one image or one person from a group.
+Let's get started, in this 2 part tutorial we will first try to detect one image or one person from a group.
 In Part 2, we will detect 2 images or 2 people and label the rest as unknown.

 ## Part 1